mt-digital/mtpain.github.io/_posts/2015-02-04-netcdf-data-model.md

 # Intro

-This post will first show you how to get started quickly writing .nc files from the NetCDF-C interface on Mac OS X. The installation instructions will be different for Linux, but how to compile and run a program will be the same.
+This post will show you how to get started quickly writing .nc files from the NetCDF-C interface on Mac OS X. The installation instructions will be different for Linux, but how to compile and run a program will be the same.

-The second part of this post will briefly discuss the "data model" for NetCDF with some sprinkling of my budding wisdom of why a data model is important and how it's actually ubiquitous once you see what a data model really is.
+We'll also cover the abstract NetCDF data model.

 # The basics: Install netCDF-4 and write/compile a program